LensHunnel/pfstatelogger/README.md

 This script works with the version 6 of PFsync (I haven't tested any other).

-This script runs under OpenBSD 5.3 but should work on any other BSD with Packetfilter and PFsyncV6 (not tested).
+This script runs under FreeBSD 13.2 but doesn't work on OpenBSD It should work On others BSD Based on FreeBSD with Packetfilter and PFsyncV5 (not tested).

-I only tested this script with Python 2.7.
+I only tested this script with Python 3.9.

 Tools used